andis-sprinkis/snippet/asm_att_intel_differences.md

             // Error: .size expression for rax does not evaluate to a constant
             ```

-- Syntax of memory references:
+- Syntax of memory operands:

     | Intel                                                         | AT&T                                                   |
     | ------------------------------------------------------------- | ------------------------------------------------------ |